+Ability to pay will be determined by your income and insurance coverage.
+You will not be denied services based solely on your ability to pay.
 Please bring your insurance card to each appointment.
-Your costs will be based on your insurance coverage and your income.
-You will not be denied services based solely on your ability to pay.
-If you feel that your ability to pay has changed, you may ask for a review.
+If you believe your ability to pay has changed, you may ask for a review.